masroorposh10/MPCODE/README.md

 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as per the terms of the license.

-# Acknowledgments
-We would like to acknowledge the following resources and libraries that have been used in the development of this web application:

 Next.js: https://nextjs.org/
 Express.js: https://expressjs.com/
 MongoDB: https://www.mongodb.com/